In this article, you’ll find answers to questions like:

 Everyone feels stress at one time or another.
 Jobs, money, relationships and other issues can take their toll on even the calmest person.
 But too much stress can be unhealthy for you and, if you become pregnant, your baby.

-Did you know that stress can lead your baby to be born too small, too soon?
+Did you know stress can lead your baby to be born too small, too soon?

-- Recognize that stressful feelings are normal but should be addressed if they continue for a long period of time.
+- Recognize that stressful feelings are normal but should be addressed if they continue for a long time.

 - Think, and breathe, slowly.
 If you have children, try to think before you react to their behavior.

 - Don't be afraid to ask for help.
 Start by calling Healthy Mothers, Healthy Babies, which is funded by Children's Services Council to provide services to pregnant women and their families.